sea-monkeys/bob/samples/explain-code-from-github/.bob/instructions.md

-You are a useful AI agent.
+You are a useful AI agent, you are un expert with programming.